paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-036-foreign-intelligence-surveillance.md

 (4) the application which has been filed contains all statements and certifications required by [section 1804 of this title](./chapter-036-foreign-intelligence-surveillance.md#section-1804) and, if the target is a United States person, the certification or certifications are not clearly erroneous on the basis of the statement made under section 1804(a)(7)(E) 11 See References in Text note below. of this title and any other information furnished under section 1804(d) 1 of this title.

-**(b) Determination of probable cause** In determining whether or not probable cause exists for purposes of an order under subsection (a)(2) of this section, a judge may consider past activities of the target, as well as facts and circumstances relating to current or future activities of the target.
+**(b) Determination of probable cause** In determining whether or not probable cause exists for purposes of an order under subsection (a)(2), a judge may consider past activities of the target, as well as facts and circumstances relating to current or future activities of the target.

 **(c) Specifications and directions of orders**